Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Ghevar

 Ghevar is a dessert that has a shape of a disc.
 It is a larger and more complicated version of jalebi, made with ghee, sugar syrup, and flour.
 While many sweet shops sell this daily, it is more commonly sold during Raksha Bandhan and Teej festivals.
+The best place to try Ghevar in Jaipur is Laxmi Mishthan Bhandar located in Johari Bazaar.

 Dal Bati Churma

 Dal Bati Churma comes under the main course category for full meals.
 These traditional Rajasthani food items include lentils, a round gram flour-filled ball, and powdery sweets.
+The way to experience what it feels like to eat Dal Bati Churma in a traditional way is to visit Chokhi Dhani.

 Chaach and Lassi

 To beat the heat of Jaipur during summer, Chaach is a go-to comfort option in Jaipur.
 However, people prefer having Lassi filled with Malai, cashews, and pistachios during winter.
+The most popular place to try Lassi in Jaipur is at Lassiwala in MI Road.

 Shopping experience in Jaipur